Rodgertail/link-communication-platform/README.md

 *   **Basic Bookmarking Apps:**  Simple folders aren't enough.
 We offer smart tagging, collaboration, and AI-powered features.
 * **[Add other tool comparisons here, focusing on your unique advantages]**

-We go *beyond* simple link sharing by providing the tools to *understand*, *discuss*, and *organize* links in a way that transforms them into valuable, actionable knowledge.
+I go *beyond* simple link sharing by providing the tools to *understand*, *discuss*, and *organize* links in a way that transforms them into valuable, actionable knowledge.

 ## Prototype/Demo

-[Link to your GitHub Pages website (if it's ready)]  (e.g., `[Explore the Interactive Mockup](yourusername.github.io/link-platform)`)
+[Link to GitHub Pages website link-communication-platform.github.io]  (e.g., `[Explore the Interactive Mockup](link-communication-platform.github.io/link-platform)`)

 [OR]

-We are currently in the early stages of development.
+I'm currently in the early stages of development.
 A working prototype will be available soon!

 ## Call to Action